nystrom/rivo/docs/design.md

 When linking modules, overlapping instances are checked.

 It is a compile-time error to have visible overlapping instances.
-It is a static error to have visible ambiguous functions and types.
+It is a compile-time error to have visible ambiguous functions and types.
 It is a link-time error to have overlapping instances.
 It is a link-time error to have ambiguous functions and types.